 1) Your 2016/17 version of the reading list is still in DRAFT and was never published.
 Only published reading lists are rolled over automatically.
-To fix this, you can update your 2016/17 DRAFT list to the latest time period, click on the Edit menu in your reading list, and select Set Time Period.
-You can then change the time period to 2017/2018, then click Save.
-Then you can review and edit your 2017/18 DRAFT before carrying out the RE-PUBLISH once you are happy with it.
+To fix this, you can update your 2016/17 DRAFT list to the latest time period by clicking on the Edit menu in your reading list, and selecting Copy.
+You can then change the time period to 2017/2018, then click Create List.
+Then you can review and edit your 2017/18 DRAFT before RE-PUBLISHING it once you are happy with it.

 2) There is no reading list for the module in question.
 While a significant number of modules will have reading lists from previous years, not all modules will.
 To fix this:

 a) if you think there should be a past list(s) for the module, contact firstname.lastname@example.org